nigelperis/BookDb/README.md

 ## Description

-The Book API allows users to perform CRUD (Create, Read, Update, Delete) operations on books.
+The Book API allows users to perform CRUD operations on books.
 It exposes the following endpoints:

 - `GET /api/v1/book`: Retrieves a list of all books or a specific book by ID.
 - `POST /api/v1/book`: Adds a new book to the database.